-The transactions effected pursuant to the Exchange Agreement ensured there are a sufficient number of authorized shares of common stock to undertake this offering.
-In the Exchange Agreement, we agreed that within four months of the date of the Exchange Agreement, we will call a special meeting of our stockholders to seek approval to an amendment of our Certificate of Incorporation to increase the number of our authorized shares of common stock so as to allow us to reserve sufficient shares for the conversion of the Series B Preferred Stock and the exercise of the Warrants (the "Authorization Proposal").
+The transactions effected pursuant to the Series C Exchange Agreement ensured there are a sufficient number of authorized shares of common stock to undertake this offering.
+In the Series C Exchange Agreement, we agreed that within four months of the date of the Series C Exchange Agreement, we will call a special meeting of our stockholders to seek approval to an amendment of our Certificate of Incorporation to increase the number of our authorized shares of common stock so as to allow us to reserve sufficient shares for the conversion of the Series C Preferred Stock and the exercise of the PIPE Warrants (the "Authorization Proposal").
 If approval of the Authorization Proposal is not obtained at such meeting, we agreed to resubmit the Authorization Proposal at the annual or a special meeting of our stockholders on an annual basis beginning in 2017 until stockholder approval is obtained.
-Until stockholder approval is obtained, we agreed that we will not issue any additional shares of common stock or equity awards to employees without the consent of the PIPE Investors holding a majority of the voting power of the Series B Preferred Stock, provided that we may grant awards with respect to the 1.93 million shares of common stock currently reserved for issuance under our 2008 Equity Incentive Plan.
-If stockholder approval of the Authorization Proposal is not obtained prior to the earlier of May 17, 2021, and the date all of the Company's obligations under indenture governing the Company's 8.875% Senior Notes due 2021 have been satisfied (such earlier date, the "Trigger Date"), then the PIPE Investors holding a majority of the voting power of the Series B Preferred Stock may elect to require the Company to redeem for cash all shares of Series B Preferred Stock for which there are not sufficient authorized shares of common stock reserved to allow conversion of such shares of Series B Preferred Stock.
-The redemption price per share of

-Series B Preferred Stock would be calculated as the greater of the liquidation preference of each redeemed share of Series B Preferred Stock and the product of the volume weighted average share price of our common stock on the NASDAQ for a ten trading day period ending two trading days prior to the date that the Company receives the redemption notice and the number of shares of our common stock into which each share of Series B Preferred Stock is convertible.
+Until stockholder approval is obtained, we agreed that we will not issue any additional shares of common stock or equity awards to employees without the consent of the PIPE Investors holding a majority of the voting power of the Series C Preferred Stock, provided that we may grant awards with respect to the 1.93 million shares of common stock currently reserved for issuance under our 2008 Equity Incentive Plan.
+If stockholder approval of the Authorization Proposal is not obtained prior to the earlier of May 17, 2021, and the date all of the Company's obligations under indenture governing the Company's 8.875% Senior Notes due 2021 have been satisfied, then the PIPE Investors holding a majority of the voting power of the Series C Preferred Stock may elect to require the Company to redeem for cash all shares of Series C Preferred Stock for which there are not sufficient authorized shares of common stock reserved to allow conversion of such shares of Series C Preferred Stock.
+The redemption price per share of Series C Preferred Stock would be calculated as the greater of the liquidation preference of each redeemed share of Series C Preferred Stock and the product of the volume weighted average share price of our common stock on the NASDAO for a ten trading day period ending two trading days prior to the date that the Company receives the redemption notice and the number of shares of our common stock into which each share of Series C Preferred Stock is convertible.

-A copy of the Certificate of Designations with respect to the Series B Preferred Stock and the Exchange Agreement with the PIPE Investors are included as exhibits to our Current Report on Form 8-K filed with the SEC on June 13, 2016, which is incorporated by reference into this prospectus supplement.
+A copy of the Certificate of Designations with respect to the Series B Preferred Stock and the Series B Exchange Agreement with the PIPE Investors are included as exhibits to our Current Report on Form 8-K filed with the SEC on June 13, 2016, which is incorporated by reference into this prospectus supplement.
+A copy of the Certificate of Designations with respect to the Series C Preferred Stock and the Series C Exchange Agreement with the PIPE Investors are included as exhibits to our Current Report on Form 8-K filed with the SEC on June 14, 2016, which is incorporated by reference into this prospectus supplement.